-Sadly, as we are being proactive on trying to minimize the impact of this pandemic, scammers are also trying to take advantage of this issue.
+Sadly, as we are being proactive, scammers are also trying to take advantage of this issue.
 We urge you to keep an eye out for unusual emails, texts, and calls you may receive.
 Please be aware of several coronavirus scams that have surfaced.
 Cyber criminals take advantage of uncertain times like we are in now with COVID-19.
 Here are some helpful tips from the Federal Trade Commission to help you protect yourself:

 · DO NOT SEND PAYMENT IN THE FORM OF A GIFT CARD.
 Gift cards are like cash and scammers have an urgent need for you to send them money right away.
 Scammers will have you go buy a popular gift card(s) at a local store and may even stay on the phone with you as you buy them.
 Once you buy the gift card(s), the scammer will demand the gift card number and the pin number on the back of the card.
 Then, both the money you loaded on the card and the scammers are gone without a trace.
 If anyone tells you to pay by gift card, or by wiring money – for any reason – that’s a sure sign of a scam.